let’s make something together

 What is digital identity?

-In addition to an avatar, digital identity is also tied to a person’s digital products, which in the metaverse will consist of a collection of NFTs for things like digital clothing, digital artwork, or even VR property (see our Mazer blog posts on metaverse real estate).
+In addition to an avatar, digital identity is also tied to a person’s digital products, which in the metaverse will consist of a collection of NFTs for things like digital clothing for their avatar, digital artwork, or even digital land (see our Mazer blog posts on metaverse real estate).
 The way in which an individual interacts online also forms part of their digital identity.
-This area is sure to grow over the coming years as metaverse businesses begin to establish themselves.
-With increasing options, people will begin to move their social media profiles into the metaverse and interact more within the virtual world, defining their digital identities more precisely.
+This area is sure to grow over the coming years as metaverse businesses begin to establish themselves in the metaverse space.
+With increasing metaverse options, people will begin to move their social media profiles into the metaverse and interact more within the virtual world, defining their digital identities more precisely.

 Another component of digital identity, and possibly the most important one, is the data associated with it, such as your virtual address or domain name, and information about the things you share and the websites you visit.
 This underpins each user’s entire online identity and is used to authenticate who they are when they enter different areas of the metaverse.
 In fact, digital identity is the cornerstone of all online transactions, building a sense of trust between users and metaverse companies or services providers.
 Therefore, being able to establish a consistent identity across many metaverse platforms via different avatars and keeping the data behind it safe and secure will be essential for the success of the metaverse as a whole.